Introducation to Hard Skills vs Soft Skills

 Total = $ 6000

-The skill that Peter had for repairing ship engines was hard skill, which is required for a job.
-Being confident and walking in to repair a ship which experts had failed to repair was his life skill.
-People in the town vouching, trusting and promoting him was his social skill.
+Peter’s skill for repairing ship engines was complex, which is required for a job.
+Being confident and walking in to fix a ship that experts had failed to repair was his life skill.
+People in the town vouching, trusting, and promoting him was his social skill.
 Using his creativity to itemize the bill was his soft skill.
-Thanks to Peter, now you must be having a clear idea about different skills and how they come handy in our lives.
+Thanks to Peter, you must clearly understand different skills and their usefulness.

 - Hard Skills vs Soft Skills Infographics

-- Which is important Hard Skills vs Soft Skills?
+- Which is essential, Hard Skills vs Soft Skills?

 - Careers And Skill Priorities